 - (2) Prior to the submission of an application for all major preliminary plats, the Planning Commission's Traffic Engineer will review the proposed development to determine which of the following studies will be required: - (aa) Traffic Assessment.
-A traffic assessment shall be required for all commercial, industrial, and mixed-use developments with an entrance on a road with greater than 1,500 Average Daily Trips (ADT) and that generates more than 25 directional peak hour trips.
-A traffic assessment shall be required for all residential developments with an entrance on a road with greater than 1,500 Average Daily Trips (ADT) and that will generate more than 25 directional peak hour trips, as follows:
+A traffic assessment shall be required for all commercial, industrial, and mixed-use developments with an entrance on a road with greater than 3,000 Average Daily Trips (ADT) and that generates more than 50 directional peak hour trips. (cc) Any additional phase of an existing development located on a county or city maintained roads and generating more than 50 directional peak hour trips will require a traffic assessment.
+A traffic assessment shall be required for all residential developments with an entrance on a road with greater than 1,500 Average Daily Trips (ADT) and that will generate more than 50 directional peak hour trips, as follows: